 Find hospitals that have received certification in stroke care (Primary Stroke Centers or two other stroke designations), palliative care, hip and knee, heart failure, inpatient diabetes, perinatal services or ventricular assist devices in the US.
 Many are listed as having Advanced programs.
 Other types of certification may be available.
 Somewhat hard to use.
 The Joint Commission is the leading accrediting body for hospitals.

-The Commission on Accreditation of Rehabilitation Facilities offers the ability to do an online search for accredited facilities with specific rehab programs you may be interested in.
+Find rehabilitation hospitals that are accredited by CARF – The Commission on Accreditation of Rehabilitation Facilities.
+CARF offers the ability to do an online search for accredited facilities with specific rehab programs you may be interested in.
 Includes Behavioral Health, Pain Management, Brain Injury, Spinal Cord, Physical Rehab, Aging services, and more.
 Search engine is either simple (just zip code) or very complicated because of its detail, abbreviations and multiple choices